Berkanktk/CyberSecurity/README.md

 Other related terms include: Domain controllers, Trusts & Policies, Services, Authentication & Cloud security.

+## Network security
+An Intrusion Detection System (IDS) is a system that detects network or system intrusions.

+An Intrusion Detection and Prevention System (IDPS) or simply Intrusion Prevention System (IPS) is a system that can detect and prevent intrusions.

+IDS setups can be divided based on their location in the network into:
+* Host-based IDS (HIDS)
+* Network-based IDS (NIDS)

+The host-based IDS (HIDS) is installed on an OS along with the other running applications.
+This setup will give the HIDS the ability to monitor the traffic going in and out of the host; moreover, it can monitor the processes running on the host.

+The network-based IDS (NIDS) is a dedicated appliance or server to monitor the network traffic.
+The NIDS should be connected so that it can monitor all the network traffic of the network or VLANs we want to protect.
+This can be achieved by connecting the NIDS to a monitor port on the switch.
+The NIDS will process the network traffic to detect malicious traffic.

 # Terms
 **Active reconnaissance** - Directly interacting with the system.
 **Passive reconnaissance** - We rely on publicly available information.